OtisElevatorCompany/udp_rx/README.md

 # udp_rx
-This is still currently pre-1.0 software, breaking changes are likely to be made until a 1.0 release

 udp_rx is a program created to tunnel UDP traffic through a TLS 1.2+ connection.
 It is useful for securing old protocols that cannot be updated to tcp or for some reason, can't use dtls.
 If you use this tool you **should** firewall off the UDP ports used by the protocol to prevent redirection by a malicious third party and **should** firewall off the UDP port used by udp_rx.